EFForg/apkeep/USAGE-google-play.md

 apkeep -a com.instagram.android -d google-play -o device=ad_g3_pro,locale=es_MX -e 'someone@gmail.com' -t some_aas_token .
 ```

+Note that if the app you're downloading is region-locked and not available in your region, the locale and timezone changes alone will not let apkeep download it.
+In that case the download will fail with a `Invalid app response` error.
+To download a region-locked app you first need to bind it to your account by downloading it with an IP address from a region it's available in.
+After the first download, you can download the app from any region.

 This option attempts to download a split APK if available, and falls back to the full APK:

 ```shell